-As you’re likely aware, the future of the Deferred Action for Childhood Arrival program has been the top immigration news story this week.
+As you’re likely aware, the future of the Deferred Action for Childhood Arrival program has been one of the top immigration news stories over the past few weeks.

-Commonly known as DACA, the fear is that over 700,000 immigrant youth will face deportation if the Supreme Court rules in favor of the Trump Administration.
+Commonly known as DACA, the fear was that over 700,000 immigrant youth would face deportation if the Supreme Court rules in favor of the Trump Administration.

-Win, lose, or draw, I did not think, as I wrote in various articles, the Supreme Court decision will not be the final word.
+Win, lose, or draw, I did not think, as I wrote in various articles, the Supreme Court decision would be the final word.
 I still hold to that perspective.

 Allow me to explain.

-As you likely know, DACA is a program started during the Obama era which grants immigrant youth temporary protection from deportation and the right to legally work.
+DACA is a program started during the Obama era, granting immigrant youth temporary protection from deportation and the right to legally work.

 On September 5, 2017, claiming DACA was akin to amnesty, President Trump ordered the end of the program.
 A six-month phase out period was granted to allow an orderly closure.

-Various law suits followed, leading to a hearing this week before the Supreme Court.
+Various law suits followed, leading to the hearing before the Supreme Court.

-First, does the Supreme Court have the authority to decide DACA’s fate?
+First, the government asked, does the Supreme Court have authority to decide DACA’s fate?

 DACA is a discretionary program created by President Obama, not Congress.

-Being a discretionary program, the government asserts, DACA’s fate is beyond the reach of the Supreme Court.
-Hence, under this view, the Court lacks jurisdiction to decide whether the Administration’s termination was carried out properly or not.
+Being a discretionary program, the government asserted, DACA’s fate is beyond the reach of the Supreme Court.
+Under this view, the Court lacks jurisdiction to decide whether the Administration’s termination was carried out properly or not.

-If the Court agrees, then the decision to rescind DACA would likely go into effect.
+If the Court had agreed, the decision to rescind DACA would likely have went into effect.

-Second, if the Supreme Court can decide the case, what will happen?
+Second, advocates worried, even if the Supreme Court can decide the case, what will happen?

-On the one hand, the Supreme Court could decide the Administration’s rescission was done unlawfully.
-Those already granted DACA status could continue to file renewals, and those who qualify now could file new applications.
+On the other, since the Court decided the rescission was done unlawfully, the decision allows those already granted DACA status to continue to file renewals, and those who qualify now could file new applications.

 Nearly all news reports, written by journalists who attended the hearing, noted the Justices were leaning toward the third option.

-In the view of many pundits, this outcome means DACA is dead.
+In the view of many pundits, such an outcome would mean DACA is dead.

 A Two-Prong Approach To Green Card Success For Dreamers